rkuma183/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

    * Not applicable on Macs (Linux only) are the hardware platform (-i) and operating system (-o) flag.
    <br /><br />

-   OPTIONAL: The architecture of `i386` is also output by this Linux command:
+   NOTE: The architecture of `i386` is also output by this Linux command:

    <pre><strong>arch